 Before spraying the light fixture, I went over the entire surface with a steel wool pad dipped in vinegar to give it a thorough cleaning and 'roughing up' of the surface to help the paint adhere better.

-Then I taped off all the sockets where the light bulbs go so I didn't get paint inside any of them.
+Then I taped off all the light bulb sockets so I didn't get paint inside any of them.

-Finally my husband hung it from a tree branch so I could get to all areas and I went to town.
+Finally, my husband hung it from a tree branch so I could easily get to all areas, and I went to town.
 I used a little less than 2 full cans for a nice even finish.

 It worked pretty good, was easy to use, and gave me the finish I was looking for.